 The main question I’m left with, upon seeing this ad, is how come they chose to use “retargeting” rather than “remarketing”?
 I think remarketing is more common, and it’s always what I say.

 Or perhaps I’m wrong and remarketing isn’t as common as I think.
 Let’s use the tried-and-true method of seeing what is more common by seeing what Google tells us for the number of web pages that mention each.
 It tells me that there are 17.7 million pages that mention “retargeting” and 16.2 million that mention “remarketing.”
-So maybe then “remarketing” just isn’t as common as I thought as a word, and they’re just using it either naturally of because they looked up to see what the more common word was.
+So maybe then “remarketing” isn’t as common as I thought as a word, and they’re just using it either naturally or because they looked up to see what the more common word was.

 Or, on the other hand, perhaps they are A/B testing it?
 Since this is an ad that explicitly is about online marketing best practices, I wouldn’t be surprised if they are eating their own dog food.